xobserve/xo/README.md

 👉 Unified UI for traces,metrics,logs, so you can see them in the same place, solve problems much more quickly and very convenient for ops

-👉 Datav is built in GO、RUST and Clickhouse, so it's lightning fast This will help you save huge amount of money
+👉 Datav is built in GO、RUST and Clickhouse, so it's lightning fast.
+This will help you save huge amount of money

-## Key Features
+## Some Features
 - **Traces,Metrics,Logs** native support for @open-telemetry
 - **Plugins** grafana like plugins,build your own charts
 - **Dynamic Dashboards** grafana like dashboard